Alphabetical list of terms

 The central component that connects clients with stream agents.
 Its role is to choose the best possible region depending on the user location and server capacities.

-A collection of components designed to run containers and stream their visual output to clients via WebRTC.
+A collection of components designed to run containers or virtual machines and stream their visual output to clients via WebRTC.
 Streaming can happen through GPUs or through software rendering.

-A server that finds the most optimal network path between a client and the container running its application.
+A server that finds the most optimal network path between a client and the instance running its application.

 Canonical’s service package for Ubuntu that provides enterprise security and support for open-source applications, with managed service offerings available.
-Note the difference between Ubuntu Advantage for Infrastructure and Ubuntu Advantage for Applications; Anbox Cloud requires a Ubuntu Advantage for Applications subscription.
+Note the difference between Ubuntu Pro (Infra-only) and Ubuntu Pro subscriptions.
+Anbox Cloud requires an Ubuntu Pro subscription.

 A central user account system used by all Canonical sites and services.
-You need a Ubuntu One account to purchase the Ubuntu Advantage for Applications subscription that is required to run Anbox Cloud, and to log into the web dashboard.
+You need an Ubuntu One account to purchase the Ubuntu Pro subscription that is required to run Anbox Cloud, and to log in to the web dashboard.

 See Ubuntu One.

-A software component that monitors the app in a container and terminates the container if the app crashes or is moved to the background.
+A software component that monitors the app in an instance and terminates the instance if the app crashes or is moved to the background.

 See Watchdog settings.